|Quail Hollow Farm LLC

 rogue elephants.
 By smothering the contents of the

-creates an almost impenetrable barrier.
-It seems that elephants are
+confined, it creates an almost impenetrable barrier.
+It seems

-lovely golden orange.
-Slow to germinate, and must be
+ripen to a lovely golden orange.
+Slow to germinate,

-grown in warm, moist conditions.
-A favorite for sauces.
+and must be grown in warm, moist conditions.
+A

-also perfect for pickling.
-Just like Jalapeno, but earlier
+are also perfect for pickling.
+Just like Jalapeno, but

-and better adapted to cool coastal conditions. bushes.
+earlier and better adapted to cool coastal conditions.